NAFTA is close to falling apart with time running out

 On top of that, U.S. midterm elections take place this fall.
 It'll be hard to ratify a new deal in the United States as that vote draws near.

 "There are Mexican politics just as there are American politics.
-So far on trade, the Trump administration doesn't seem to be playing either well," says Phil Levy, senior fellow at the Chicago Business Council on Global Affairs.
+So far on trade, the Trump administration doesn't seem to be playing either well," says Phil Levy, senior fellow at the Chicago Council on Global Affairs.

 Economists long warned that the Trump administration's timeline was unrealistic to get a new deal done.
 On top of elections, there are several bureaucratic steps the Trump administration and Congress must take before ratifying NAFTA, according to U.S. trade laws.